NuGet/docs.microsoft.com-nuget/docs/Guides/Create-NET-Standard-Packages-VS2017.md

 ## Pre-requisites

-This walkthrough requires Visual Studio 2017 with the **.NET Core cross-platform development** workload.
+This walkthrough requires Visual Studio 2017 Update 3 with the **.NET Core cross-platform development** workload.
 You can install the Community edition for free from [visualstudio.com](https://www.visualstudio.com/), or use the Professional and Enterprise editions.

 The require workload appears as follows in the Visual Studio installer: